Hiyori-API/checker_mal/README.md

 ---

+## Unapproved HTML

 The Unapproved HTML webapp can be enabled/disabled in the [config](config/config.exs).
 Expects a Jikan instance to be running on port 8000 (port can also be modified in config)

+---

 The Unapproved API returns similar data to the HTML.
-While the server is booting (the first couple seconds), it may send error codes (some HTTP error larger than 400) due to timeouts
+While the server is booting (the first couple seconds, while its requesting the unapproved HTML page for the first time), it may send HTTP errors (some HTTP code >=400) due to timeouts

-Afterwards, it returns a list of items, as an example:
+It returns items similar to the HTML, like:

 ```json
 {